Enter Bird's Name in Search Box:

 |B L||W W||W||Family||Latin Name|

 |6.25" 15.9cm||10" 25.4cm||0.63oz 17.8g||Vireonidae||Vireo flavoviridis|

-Distribution: Mainly a bird seen in the southern regions of Mexico, Central America, and the northern regions of South America.
-Considered a vagrant, when seen north of the Rio Grande.
+Distribution: Mainly seen in the southern regions of Mexico, Central America and the northern regions of South America.
+It is considered a vagrant, when seen north of the Rio Grande.
 There is a possibility that it is nesting in Texas.
-The states of Florida, Texas, New Mexico, Arizona and California report seing this bird.
+The states of Florida, Texas, New Mexico, Arizona and California also report seeing this bird.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.